-Secret Service to test tethered drone over Trump vacation property
+Secret Service to test drone to boost security at Trump property

 The agency said the drone may be within range of private residences, which could lead to unintentional privacy violations.
 It will notify people at the club that the premises are being monitored by a drone.

-The Secret Service currently relies on local, state and federal government agencies government to provide manned aircraft for aerial surveillance.
+The Secret Service currently relies on local, state and federal government agencies to provide manned aircraft for aerial surveillance.
 But it said manned aircraft are limited in scope, too loud and cannot provide consistent coverage.

 The drone will fly autonomously at an altitude of 300 to 400 feet (90 to 133 meters), focusing on the outer perimeter of the protection zone around the golf club.
 Any images or video recorded will be overwritten within 30 days or become part of a law enforcement investigation.